Attriumph/Interview-Problem-Summary/FaceBook Interview/Front-end review notes.md

 ## What is a Closure?

 A closure is an inner function that has access to the outer function’s variables.
+Why use it?
+A closure lets you associate some data (the environment) with a function that operates on that data.
+This has obvious parallels to object oriented programming, where objects allow us to associate some data (the object's properties) with one or more methods.

 ## variable hoisting-- just for no strict mode
 * A variable declared by ‘var’, can be accessed before its declaration